 Full Length LSAT Course

-- Instructors who have scored in the 98th percentile or higher on an officially administered Law School Admission Test
+- Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test

-- The complete set of TestMasters coursebooks delivered free via courier, including materials that contain over 6500 real LSAT questions
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including licensed use of over 8000 real LSAT questions

-- Four proctored (and eleven additional) full-length diagnostic exams and access to comprehensive score reports for each
+- Six proctored (and nine additional) full-length diagnostics and access to comprehensive score analyses for each

-- Thorough homework assignments that contain real LSAT questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic classification of every question type for all real LSAT questions
+- Rigorous homework assignments that contain actual LSAT questions, LSAT study drills, numerous analyses and other LSAT study tools, and a systematic categorization of every question type for all real LSAT questions

-- Access to TestMasters’ proven methods and techniques
+- Access to TestMasters’ copyrighted methods and techniques

-- Written or video explanations for each logic game, line reference notes for each reading comprehension passage, and written, video or audio explanations for selected logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comp passage, and written, video or audio explanations for numerous logical reasoning questions